Google Docs is one of the productivity applications that’s included with free consumer Gmail and Google Workspace.

 Insert Images

-There are at least seven ways that an image can be added to a document.
-Most can be done without leaving the document.
+There are at least seven ways to add an image to a document, most of which can be done without leaving the document.

 Embed Other Google Workspace Components in a Document